 The Mandel JCC Book Festival showcases Jewish authors and/or books of Jewish content.
 In so doing, the Festival promotes awareness, appreciation, and pride in the diversity of the Jewish people; strengthens community consciousness of Jewish identity, history, and culture; and provides a community forum to stimulate dynamic and provocative dialogue.

-Shulem Deen was raised to believed that questions are dangerous.
-As a member of the Skverers, one of the most insular Hasidic sects in the US, he knows little about the outside world- only that it is to be shunned.
+As a member of the Skverers, one of the most insular Hasidic sects in the US, Shulem Deen knows little about the outside world- only that it is to be shunned.
 His marriage at eighteen is arranged and several children soon follow.
 Deen's first transgression-turning on the radio- is small, but his curiosity leads him to the library, and later the Internet.
-Soon he begins a feverish inquiry into the tenets of his religious beliefs, until, several years later, his faith unravels entirely.
+Soon, he begins a feverish inquiry into the tenets of his religious beliefs, until, several years later, his faith unravels entirely.
 In All Who Go Do Not Return, Deen bravely traces his harrowing loss of faith, while offering an illuminating look at a highly secretive world.

 Location: Mandel JCC Boynton Beach